cemu-project/cemu_graphic_packs/src/XenobladeChroniclesX/Mods/readme.md

 intra ported the vast majority of the mods to JP

-MetrosexualGarbodor made the FPS++ mod
+MetrosexualGarbodor & Crementif made the FPS++ mod

 Crementif helped out with a majority of the mods